kpomer/HSL-Planner/README.md

 ### Future Features

+- [x] Connect to Digitransit API to retrieve local departure information
 - [ ] Track multiple STOP_IDs at the same time
+- [ ] Filter specific routes at tracked STOP_ID to exclude any that are not relevant
 - [ ] Allow data to be shown on a display (ex.
 [TRMNL](https://usetrmnl.com/)) which updates at regular intervals